mohd-muzamil/prosit_scheduler/dags/job9_op1_audio_daily_pipeline/DEPLOYMENT_GUIDE.md

 ## Security Notes

-- Secret key is stored in Airflow Variables (encrypted at rest)
+- Secret key is stored in Airflow Variables as `AUDIO_SECRET_KEY` (encrypted at rest)
-- SSH keys should be properly secured with appropriate permissions
+- SSH keys should be properly secured with appropriate permissions for both op1 and vidar servers
 - Consider rotating SSH keys periodically
-- Monitor access logs on vidar server
+- Monitor access logs on both op1 and vidar servers
+- Docker container access on op1 server is secured through SSH key authentication

 ## Maintenance